tikarvishnu8/backend-learning-July2025/Week 1 - Git-JS/daily-notes.md

 Summary Statement:
 learned how to declare and use variables in JavaScript, the differences between var, let, and const, understood primitive vs. non-primitive data types, worked with objects, and practiced accessing and updating object values.

+Welcome to Day 2 Lerning JS.
+ in day 2 we I learn.

+ In day 2 we learn how the conditional statements, alart, prompt are working.

+Check if a number is a multiple of 5 using if-else and % operator.(You can see in consitional.js file)

+Assign grades based on marks using if-else if conditions with range checks.

+It also shows how to:

+Take user input using prompt().

+Use logical operators (&&) for range checking.

+Print output using console.log().

+It’s a simple practice of decision-making in JavaScript.